 Associate Professor of Marine Biology

-Dr. Sharp joined the RWU faculty as an Assistant Professor in 2015, and she is currently serving at the Interim Director of CEED.
+Dr. Sharp is the Director of CEED and an Associate Professor in Biology, Marine Biology, & Environmental Science.
 She received her B.A. in Biology at Mount Holyoke College and her PhD from Scripps Institution of Oceanography, University of California, San Diego in 2006.
 She has formerly held positions with the Smithsonian Institution, New England Biolabs, and Eckerd College.
 Her field and laboratory research is centered around the microbial ecology and natural products chemistry of invertebrate-microbial symbioses.
-Her recent work has focused on microbiome diversity and dynamics in tropical and temperate corals, identification of antibacterial compounds produced by coral-associated bacteria, and exploration of the microbiology of microplastics toxicology in Narragansett Bay.
-Since 2016, she has co-convened annual workshops to gather researchers and educators who work on the local, temperate coral Astrangia poculata, and together this group is working to establish this coral as a model organism for broad studies of animal-microbe symbioses.
+Her work focuses on microbiome diversity and dynamics in tropical and temperate corals, identification of bioactive compounds produced by coral-associated bacteria, and exploration of the microbiology of microplastics toxicology in Narragansett Bay.
+Since 2016, she has co-convened regular workshops to gather researchers and educators who work on the local, temperate coral Astrangia poculata, and together this group is working to establish this coral as a model organism for broad studies of animal-microbe symbioses.

 Dr. Timothy M. Scott, Officer of Special Projects, Grants and Innovation

 Professor of Marine Biology